The San Jacinto Enduro is under consideration for possible reboot in 2019

 What is the riding like?

-It’ll be an early start, in the chill of the morning, with a bunch of riding on potentially rutted roads, with steep climbs, rocky areas, sandy areas, and sun exposure.
-The 45 mile loop carries the bulk of the day’s climbing- approx 6500 ft- (sorry, it’s not a lot “easier” than the 75) with the total climbing for the 75 somewhere around 10,000 ft of gain.
+It’ll be an early start, in the chill of the morning, riding on rutted roads, with steep climbs, rocky areas, sandy areas, and sun exposure.
+The ride typically has 35, 45, and 75 mile options, and they’re all hard.

 The ride will be hot, cold, dusty… with a little bit of highway riding and will share OHV roads with off road traffic.
 On the flipside, the riding will show you epic views, bring you to special places, and can introduce you to new styles of riding.